Walid Muallem: Early life and education

 Walid Muallem was born into a Sunni family on 13 January 1941 in Damascus.
-He received primary and secondary education in public schools from 1948 to 1960.
-Then he obtained a bachelor of arts degree in economics from Cairo University in 1963.
+He received primary and secondary education in public schools from 1948 to 1960, then obtaining a Bachelor of Arts degree in economics from Cairo University in 1963.

 Career

 Muallem was a member of the Syrian Regional Branch of the Arab Socialist Ba'ath Party.
 Muallem began his career at foreign ministry in 1964 and served in Syrian missions to Tanzania, Saudi Arabia, Spain and the United Kingdom.
 During his tenure in Saudi Arabia Muallem was a political attache.
 In May 1967 he and another Syrian political attache in Saudi Arabia, Jaber Bajbuj, were declared persona non grata by the Saudi authorities due to their alleged contacts with Ba'ath agents in Saudi Arabia, and both were ordered to leave the country within 24 hours.

 He served as Syria's Ambassador to Romania from 1975 to 1980.
 Next he became the head of authentication and translation department at the foreign ministry in 1980 and his term ended in 1984.
 Later he served as the head of private offices department from 1984 to 1990.
-After serving as Syria's ambassador to the United States from 1990 to 2000, Muallem was named as assistant foreign minister in 2000.
+Muallem served as Syria's ambassador to the United States from 1990 to 2000, and was present at the signing of the Oslo Accords in 1993.
+He was then named as assistant foreign minister in 2000.
 He was appointed deputy foreign minister in 2005 and given the Lebanese file by president Bashar al-Assad.

 He was appointed as minister of foreign affairs on 11 February 2006 during a cabinet reshuffle in which his predecessor Farouk al-Sharaa became vice-president.
 Muallem stated in August 2006, "I am ready to be one of Hassan Nasrallahʹs soldiers."
 He also stated that Syria has a special relationship with Iran.
 He was involved in Israeli-Syrian negotiations, both before and during his tenure as foreign minister.